dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 ---
 layout: post
 title: "SQLAlchemy ORM Tutorial for Python Developers"
-description: "Let's learn how to use SQLAlchemy to persist and query data on Python applications."
+description: "Let's learn how to use SQLAlchemy ORM to persist and query data on Python applications."
 date: 2017-10-20 08:00
 category: Technical Guide, Python, SQLAlchemy
 author: